Clinton woman shares story of survival from domestic violence

 “It was terrifying.
 I felt hopeless,” Burke said.
 “I thought I was going to die.
 I needed to get away from him.
 I needed to get out of there.
 I just wish someone was helping me.”

-Burke said all of her property was destroyed that night, and she alleges Ingram damaged her clothes, appliances and even went as far as slashing the tires on her and her family’s cars.
+Burke said all of her property was destroyed that night, and she alleges the man damaged her clothes, appliances and even went as far as slashing the tires on her and her family’s cars.

 “I was just in so much shock.
 Just trying to get my thoughts together,” Burke said.
 “I was really just trying to stay alive and get away.”